mebobby2/elixir-todo/README.md

 Even though in elixir you can start many processes and perform things in parallel, this might result in degraded performance sometimes.
 E.g. If the parallel processes perform IO.
 Increasing the number of concurrent disk-based operations doesn’t in reality yield significant improvements and may hurt performance.
 In such a case, you would typically need to constrain the number of simultaneous IO operations.
 And this is the purpose of a pool of processes.

+### Elixir error types

+Elixir has 3 error types.
+The usual 'raise'.
+Then there is 'exit', when u want to terminate a process.
+And finally, 'throw', which is for non-local returns, such as returning from recursion loop.
+Other languages usually have constructs such as break, continue, and return for this purpose, but Elixir has none of these.
+Hence throw is neccessary.
+But using throw is considered hacky and we should avoid this technique as much as possible.
+It is bad because this technique is reminiscent of 'goto'. 'goto' leads to spaghetti code.
+This is why constructs like functions, conditionals, and loops were invented, to replace 'goto'.

 ## Upto

 Upto page 201